Early Prime Day deal: Buy the Eero 6 mesh router, get a free Echo Dot and free Hue bulbs

 Meanwhile, if you'd rather upgrade to the fancier Eero Pro 6 system, which also comes out in November, you can currently find the $599 three-pack bundled on Amazon with a free Fire TV Cube, which usually sells for $120 on its own.
 That router can hit faster top speeds than the regular Eero 6 listed above, and the triband design features an additional 5GHz band that you can dedicate to system transmissions between the router and extenders.
 That's the best approach for fast, high-end mesh networking, as our tests repeatedly show.
 Adding in a free Fire TV Cube helps lessen the sting of that higher asking price, too.

-Discuss: Early Prime Day 2020 deal: Buy the Eero 6 mesh router, get a free Echo Dot and free Philips Hue bulbs
+Discuss: Early Prime Day 2020 deal: Buy an Eero 6 mesh router, get a free Echo Dot and free Philips Hue bulbs

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.